-A blockbuster quote from a blockbuster book (Unwanted) by Jay Stringer unmasks what I have seen but been unable to describe in marriage:
+A blockbuster quote from a blockbuster book (Unwanted) by Jay Stringer unmasks what I have seen but been unable to describe in marriage about the intimacy men need:

 “Few of my male clients recognize any needs they have except for sex.
 This puts a tremendous strain on their partners to be sexual in order to experience intimacy.
 The pressure men put on their partners inevitably erodes desire.
 How can a partner desire the very thing she is pressured to offer?
 Attunement and containment allow sex to become something other than the release of tension or the solo symbol of commitment.
 Eroticism between a couple is strengthened through being woven together with holistic passion, pleasure, and care.”